ViTEraser: Harnessing the Power of Vision Transformers for Scene Text Removal with SegMIM Pretraining: Related Work

 \subsection{Scene Text Removal}

-Scene text removal (STR) aims at realistically erasing the texts in natural scenes.
-Previous studies categorized existing STR approaches into one-stage and two-stage paradigms, following a simple criterion that the latter relies on external detectors while the former does not.
-Consequently, some methods, which contain text localizing sub-models to produce explicit text masks as subsequent inputs but end-to-end train these sub-models with other components, are classified into one-stage categories.
-However, these methods are not truly one-stage because their performance is still limited by the text localizing accuracy, which is also the most important drawback of the two-stage methods.
-Therefore, we re-identify this type of approach as the end-to-end two-stage method and traditional two-stage approaches as the separate two-stage method.
+Scene text removal aims at realistically erasing the texts in natural scenes.
+Existing methods can be divided into one-stage and two-stage categories based on whether there are explicit text localizing processes.

-\textbf{One-stage methods} follow a concise image-to-image translation pipeline, implicitly integrating text localizing and background inpainting procedures into a single network.
-Nakamura \textit{et al.} \cite{nakamura2017scene} pioneered in erasing texts at the image-patch level using a convolution-to-deconvolution encoder-decoder structure with skip connections.
-However, patch-level text erasing causes discontinuities during post-composition and can not handle large texts.
-Inspired by Pix2Pix \cite{isola2017image}, Zhang \textit{et al.} \cite{zhang2019ensnet} employed an end-to-end cGAN-based \cite{mirza2014conditional} network for image-level STR with a local-aware discriminator and a set of refined losses, yield significant improvement on STR quality.
-Liu \textit{et al.} \cite{liu2020erasenet} improved EnsNet \cite{zhang2019ensnet} with a two-step network, termed EraseNet, for coarse-to-refine text erasure.
-From a data perspective, Jiang \textit{et al.} \cite{jiang2022self} proposed a controllable synthesis module based on EraseNet.
+\textbf{One-stage methods} follow a concise image-to-image translation pipeline, implicitly integrating text localizing and background inpainting procedures into a single network. \citet{nakamura2017scene} pioneered in erasing texts at patch level using a convolution-to-deconvolution encoder-decoder structure.
+Inspired by Pix2Pix \cite{isola2017image}, \citet{zhang2019ensnet} proposed an end-to-end cGAN-based \cite{mirza2014conditional} EnsNet which directly erases texts at image level.
+EraseNet \cite{liu2020erasenet} further improved EnsNet following a coarse-to-refine pipeline.
+From a data perspective, \citet{jiang2022self} proposed a controllable synthesis module based on EraseNet.